Nutrition and Dietetics: The UDC Edge

 Bachelor of Science Degree (BS) in Nutrition and Dietetics

-Whether your motivation for studying nutrition comes from personal experience or simply a desire to change your community for the better, the University of the District of Columbia has a place for you.
+Nutrition is a key element for good health.
+Urban nutrition problems range from obesity, hypertension, cardiovascular disease, diabetes, renal disease and cancer.
+Whether your motivation for studying nutrition and dietetics comes from personal experience or simply a desire to improve the health of your city, the University of the District of Columbia has a program for you.

-Our bachelor's degree program in nutrition—housed in the University's College of Agriculture, Urban Sustainability and Environmental Sciences (CAUSES)—prepares you to take on the challenge of improving nutrition awareness and quality throughout our community.
-Bring a love of science, a sense of purpose and a good work ethic, and we will empower you to tackle the health care disparities that affect our community.
+Our bachelor's degree program in nutrition—housed in the Department of Health, Nursing and Nutrition in the College of Agriculture, Urban Sustainability and Environmental Sciences (CAUSES)—prepares you to take on the challenge of improving nutrition awareness and quality locally, nationally and globally.

 - Master's Degree in Nutrition and Dietetics